 Ob267 – March 13 2012

 ♦ 3 injured

-A strike was reported on another vehicle ‘some hours later’ in the borderlands of North and South Waziristan, killing seven militants.
+A strike was reported on another vehicle ‘some hours later‘ in the borderlands of North and South Waziristan, killing up to seven people.
 According to the Frontier Post ‘locals of the area said that a double cabin pick up was hit by missiles from drone planes which killed seven people burning down the pick-up to ashes.
 It was not known who were the killed ones.’
 The News reported that the men were also part of Maulvi Nazir’s Taliban group.

 Ob268 – March 30 2012

-A house in the market area of Miranshah town was destroyed in a 3am attack, killing four alleged militants.
+A house in the market area of Miranshah town was destroyed in a 3am attack, killing up to four alleged militants.
 According to AFP, the CIA strike also sparked a fire in the moneychangers’ market.
 The blast reportedly destroyed five shops including a bakery, three grocery shops and a telephone kiosk.
 Eyewitness Yousuf Khan described the attack and aftermath: ‘I was sleeping in my home when a deafening sound woke me up.
 Fearing that my house has been attacked, I peeped out of my window and saw flames raging from the building facing my house.
 Two men holding Kalashnikov rifles warned me to go inside.
 I shut the window and went to sleep.”
 There were competing claims as to the identity of the victims.
 AP cited intelligence officials saying that those killed and injured were Uzbeks; Reuters reported that they were local Taliban; and agency AGI claimed they were ‘Arabs.’
 MSNBC later aired footage of the aftermath of the attack, showing that it took place in a built-up market area of the town.

 MSNBC airs footage of the strike